AgustinVM88/holbertonschool-low_level_programming/hello_world/README.md

 1-compiler: compiles a C file in the variable
 2-assembler: generates the assembly code of C code and save it in an output file.
 3-name: compiles a C file and creates an executeble named 'cisfun'.
+4-puts.c: C program that prints exactly 'Programming is like building a mltilingual puzzle', followed by a new line